 Full Frame Readers

-This frame style is what you’d expect to find in a pair of optical glasses.
-Full frame readers are generally worn on the bridge of your nose, and are available in bifocal, fully magnified, computer, and sun reader lenses.
+This is the most common type of glasses frame.
+Full frame readers are generally worn on the bridge of your nose, and are available in bifocal, fully magnified, computer, and reading sunglass lenses.

 Half Frame Readers